 - Make audio and video calls

 - View contacts in the phone book

-- Start sharing content from your computer
+- · Start sharing content from your computer

-- Adjust the optional camera's position.
+- Adjust the camera position.
 You can also store the position to retrieve it later.

-- Record your videoconferences (license required)
+- Record your videoconferences

-- · Perform basic configuration, such as setting the interface language - Set your preferences, such as activating the Do Not Disturb feature - Check the system status
+- · Perform basic configuration, such as setting the interface language

+- · Set your preferences, such as activating the Do Not Disturb feature

+- Check the system status

-You navigate Scopia XT Series menus using arrow keys and pressing the ok/menu key on the XT Remote Control Unit (for details, see Using the XT Remote Control Unit on page 58).
-Alternatively, you can use your keyboard and mouse to navigate the menus, as described in Using the Keyboard and Mouse to Control the Scopia XT Executive on page 62.
+You navigate Scopia XT Series menus using arrow keys and pressing the ok/menu key on the XT Remote Control Unit (for details, see Using the XT Remote Control Unit on page 68).